-It is a mosquito-borne viral disease occurring in the subtropical and tropical areas which causes high fever, body pain and rash.
+It is a mosquito-borne viral disease occurring in the subtropical and tropical areas which causes high fever, body pain, and rash.
 Cases have been reported in Peru.
-Since there is no medication and vaccination, you can only take preventive methods by using a strong deet based insect repellent.
+Since there is no medication and vaccination, you can only take preventive methods by using a strong dewy based insect repellent.

 For your security in Peru, this is some basic information that you should know for your immunizations for travel to Peru.
 As already mentioned, please consult your medic for professional and more profound information before your trip.